csartisan/docs/docs/misc/index.md

 While running, you can see your site by going to [http://127.0.0.1:4000](http://127.0.0.1:4000).
 Now, when you change anything in the code of your local copy, this site will update with your changes.

 You can repeat this step whenever you like.
-Remember to keep the `rbenv` active
+Remember to keep the `rbenv` active before you start it up.
+This should happen by default.

 {: .important }
 To end your server, simply open your terminal and press `^C` or `control + C` on your keyboard.